 Note that the HydroZynq does not run ROS natively, so python scripts running on cobalt are necessary for interfacing the HydroZynq with ROS.
-As of now, these scripts are still under initial development.
+As of now, these scripts are still under development.

-The HydroZynq currently sends out all data used in the cross-correlation and the results of the final cross-correlation.
-These can be visualized using python and MatPlotLib through the scripts made available:
+The HydroZynq currently sends out all samples used in the cross correlation and the results of the final cross-correlation.
+These can be visualized using python and MatPlotLib through the scripts made available here:

-python [hydrozynq-repo-path]/scripts/data_receiver.py
+python [hydrozynq-repo-path]/scripts/data receiver.py

-python [hydrozynq-repo-path]/scripts/correlation_receiver.py
+python [hydrozynq-repo-path]/scripts/correlation receiver.py

-The data and correlation results are sent using a trivial packet format: <packet_number as unsigned, little-endian 4-byte integer> <Sample 1> ... <Sample N>
+The data and correlation results are sent using a trivial packet format: